Nutritional Supplements for Pressure Injuries

 These supplements range in calories, containing anywhere from 25 to several hundred calories per serving, depending on the amount of protein, carbohydrates, and fat they contain.

-The protein content and source in these products differs among brands.
+The protein content and source in these products differ among brands.
 They can contain as little as two grams of protein per serving and up to 20 grams per serving.

 The source of protein typically comes from milk in the form of whey protein or from the bones, skins, and cartilage of animals in the form of collagen protein.